meriffa/blog/Resources/Documents/Load .NET Core Dumps In LLDB On Linux.md

 ## Load Dump From Another Machine

 You can load a core dump from another machine for analysis.
-In this case both machines (core dump source, core dump analysis) must have the same architecture and Linux distributions.
+In this case, both machines (core dump source, core dump analysis) must have the same architecture and Linux distributions.
 If the distributions differ you need to get the following files from the source machine:

 * dotnet (application host)
 * libcoreclr.so